FUDOSI

-FUDOSI or FUDOESI (French: Fédération Universelle des Ordres et Sociétés Initiatiques, latin: Federatio Universalis Dirigens Ordines Societatesque Initiationis) was a federation of autonomous esoteric or mystical orders and societies, founded on August 14, 1934, in Brussels, Belgium, and disbanded in 1951.
+FUDOSI (French: Fédération Universelle des Ordres et Sociétés Initiatiques; Latin: Federatio Universalis Dirigens Ordines Societatesque Initiationis) was a federation of autonomous esoteric or mystical orders and societies, founded on August 14, 1934, in Brussels, Belgium, and disbanded in 1951.
 It was opposed by the similarly named Fédération Universelle des Ordres, Fraternités et Sociétés Initiatiques (FUDOFSI).

-Background
+History

 FUDOSI was an attempt to create a federation of mystical orders with the mission "to protect the sacred liturgies, rites and doctrines of the traditional initiatory Orders from being appropriated and profaned by clandestine organizations."
 One of its leading founders was AMORC (Ancient Mystical Order Rosae Crucis).
 An AMORC document describes the nature of FUDOSI as follows:

 Leadership and organisation

 SAR, a title which means Son of Ra or Son Altesse Royale (His Royal Highness), was attached to all dignitaries of FUDOSI.
 After the first organised convention in 1934, 12 members were chosen to form the Supreme Council, led by 3 imperators: